The information on this page was provided by the law school.

 - Bachelor’s degree or at least the first three years (90 credit hours) of a program leading to a degree from an institution recognized by the University of Alberta

-- Application deadline—November 1; supporting document deadline—February 1
+- Application deadline—December 1; supporting document deadline—February 1

 - LSAT required